-Trust Accounts may result from activity of a foster care, child support enforcement, adult protective or any other activity when a County Department employee is given the responsibility as representative payee for a member's financial affairs.
-Trust account funds typically come from a member's income from SSA, SSI, Railroad Retirement, Veteran's Affairs, court ordered lump sum settlements, or child support enforcement activities.
-Trust accounts maintained by the County Department imply a high degree of fiduciary responsibility.
+Trust Accounts may result from activity of a foster care, child support enforcement, adult protective or any other activity when a county department of social/human services employee is given the responsibility as representative payee for a client's financial affairs.
+Trust account funds typically come from a client's income from SSA, SSI, Railroad Retirement, Veteran's Affairs, court ordered lump sum settlements, or child support enforcement activities.
+Trust accounts maintained by the county departments of social/human service imply a high degree of fiduciary responsibility.